jsoverson/marionette.augment.inlineregions/README.md

 marionette.augment.inlineregions
 ============================

-Example plugin and plugin structure for Marionette

-# THIS IS NOT USABLE
-This is example code on a branch of Marionette
+This is a simple augment for Marionette that allows you to specify regions inline inside your templates.
+This depends on your usage of [Backbone.Augment](https://github.com/jsoverson/Backbone.Augment).

 ## Usage Example
 ```